-The Graduate Program at IslandWood prepares knowledgeable educators who are passionate about the environment and their communities.
-During your first year, you'll complete a residency at IslandWood, an award-winning outdoor learning center located on Bainbridge Island near Seattle.
-Following your residency, you'll complete your graduate degree requirements at the College of Education.
+The IslandWood Graduate Program in Education for Environment and Community prepares knowledgeable educators for a more equitable and sustainable future.
+During your first year, you'll complete a ten-month residency at IslandWood’s Bainbridge Island campus, an award-winning environmental education center near Seattle.
+The IslandWood Graduate Certificate completes the first year of a University of Washington College of Education Master’s in Education and fulfills the prerequisites for application to the Master’s in Teaching in Elementary Education.
 For current IslandWood students accepted into the MEd program, we have a Resources and FAQ's page.

 The IslandWood Residency

 The IslandWood Graduate Program is an immersive residency in justice-oriented environmental education; experiential, student-centered learning; and culturally responsive teaching and curriculum development.
 This intensive and rigorous program includes a mentored teaching practicum paired with academic coursework, as well as regular evening programs, trainings and professional development.
 Our talented faculty, forested campus and proximity to a dynamic urban center distinguish IslandWood as a one-of-a-kind opportunity to begin or enrich a lifelong commitment to equity, education and the environment.
 Graduate students have the option to live on IslandWood’s sustainable 255-acre campus, which includes a marsh, bog, pond, ravine and forests with a nearby estuary.

 Graduate Program Highlights

 - Justice-oriented education involves examining our personal relationships to systems of oppression, developing asset-based understandings of the youth we work with and leveraging youths’ cultural and linguistic resources to design inclusive teaching and learning environments.

 - Knowledge of ecology and natural habitats is essential to creating healthier relationships between human communities and the natural world.